Monthly Archives from March 2006

 The Oriel Window, Lacock Abbey by William Henry Fox Talbot, 1835 or 1839

-Halloween is upon us and with it the possible question of what perfume to wear to partake of the festivities or honor the dead.
+Halloween is upon us and with it the possible conundrum of what perfume to wear to partake of the festivities to honor the dead.
 Halloween is not really celebrated in France.
-There was an attempt in the 1990s to implant the tradition there but it eventually failed although by 2000 it seemed to have picked up a bit.
+There was an attempt in the 1990s to implant the tradition there but it eventually failed although by 2000 it seemed to have picked up again a bit.
 By 2006 however Le Monde and Le Parisien both declared Halloween to be dead.

-Halloween in the US on the contrary is a monster event for the majority.
-The olfactory images it conveys are rich or at least potentially rich.
+Halloween in the USA by contrast is a monster event for the majority of people.
+The olfactory images it conveys are rich, or at least potentially rich as the accent is more often put on taste than scent for the occasion.

-But before we leave the shores of France, a country where a tradition of Halloween perfumes could have developed, we can evoke an immediate All Saints' Day association with the scents of Chrysantemum and Immortelle flowers that are laid out on tombs on the day of La Toussaint .
-We know one perfume that can suggest this tradition and it would work well in the US too with its dark maple syrupy tones, Sables by Annick Goutal........
+Before we leave the shores of France, a country where a tradition of Halloween-themed perfumes could have developed, we can evoke an immediate All Saints' Day association with the scents of Chrysanthemum and Immortelle flowers that are laid out on tombs on the day of La Toussaint.

 Halloween party invitation on an old ice truck by Walker Evans, 1973-1974.